rdiankov/openrave/docs/source/devel/documentation_system.rst

 .. code-block:: bash

-  LANG=en_US.UTF-8 make language=en html
+  LANG=en_US.UTF-8 make html_en

 If c++ header files documentation changed, then have to call with a rebuild to openravepy docs:

 .. code-block:: bash

-  LANG=en_US.UTF-8 make language=en internal
+  LANG=en_US.UTF-8 make internal

-After complete, upload the generated documentation to the server with:
+Create the packages to be sent to the doc server:

 .. code-block:: bash

    cd docs
-   LANG=en_US.UTF-8 make language=en sendtoserver
+   LANG=en_US.UTF-8 make openravejsonzip

 Most build files are stored in the **docs/build** directory.
 All images are saved into **docs/images**, including automatically generated ones.